kachurovskiy/nanoels/h5/README.md

 Press 🖥️`bMode` to switch to the gearbox mode.
 After turning the controller `ON` with the 🖥️`mPlay` / ⌨️`Enter` button, lead screw will move the distance of 1 pitch for 1 spindle turn.

+`XGEAR` works the same way but couples the spindle to the `X` axis instead of `Z`, so the cross-slide moves the distance of 1 pitch for 1 spindle turn.
+Press ⌨️`F12` to switch to `XGEAR`.

 With a small pitch like `0.07mm` this mode is useful for turning - gradually taking off material from the outer diameter of the part.

 With a large pitch like `0.5"` one can cut a corresponding thread.
 Moving with 🖥️`m6` and 🖥️`m7` buttons is supported and does not result in losing the thread.